The Contextual Guardrail

 "The Contextual Guardrail is what prevents you from reading your own story into this text.
 Paul is writing to specific people with a specific past.
 Understanding that past changes everything about how 'But God' lands."

-Hold that thought for yourself as you prepare.
-The Ephesian believers Paul was writing to had burned their magic scrolls.
-They had come out of Artemis worship, occult practices, and a culture saturated with competing religious systems.
+The Ephesian believers had burned their magic scrolls.
+They had come out of Artemis worship and occult practices.
 When Paul tells them they used to be "dead in trespasses and sins" — they knew exactly what he was talking about.
-When he tells them they are now "a dwelling place for God in His Spirit" — that was not abstract.
-It was transformative.
 Context carries the freight of the gospel.

 "Any reactions from the article or podcast this week?
 Anything that surprised you or raised a question?"